pkunc/domino-charts/README.md

 # Helm Chart for HCL Domino
-Helm chart for HCL Domino server.
+A Helm chart for HCL Domino server.
 Unofficial.

 ## Overview